navipartner/docs/content/en/docs/entertainment/membership/how-to/azure_member_registration/index.md

 12. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **Membership Sales Setup**, and choose the related link.
     Here, you can select which items will be available to the specified memberships.
 13. Click **Create Membership**, and provide the customer's **First Name** and their **Phone No.**; then click **OK**.
+14. Assign the new Azure setup profile to the membership sales setup.
+15. Open the **Membership Notification** from the **Membership Card**, and send the SMS to the provided customer's phone number.
+    The customer should then open the SMS, and click the link inside to complete their membership registration.